-If you're about to cross a border, the first thing you should know is how to deactivate roaming on your cell phone so you don't get a shock on your bill.
-In this guide, Romi explains step by step and without technical jargon how to turn off data roaming on iPhone and Android (Samsung, Pixel, and Xiaomi), what happens to your apps when you do, and, most importantly, how to stay connected abroad without paying extra.
+If you're about to cross a border, the first thing you should know is how to deactivate roaming on your phone to avoid an unpleasant surprise on your bill.
+In this guide, Romi explains step-by-step and without technical jargon how to turn off data roaming on iPhone and Android (Samsung, Pixel, and Xiaomi), what happens to your apps when you do, and most importantly, how to stay connected abroad without overpaying.

 What is data roaming and why disable it

-Data roaming (or data itinerancy) is the function that allows your mobile phone to connect to the internet through a foreign operator's network when you are outside your company's coverage area.
-In other words: when you land in another country and your phone starts using a local operator's antenna, that is roaming.
+Data roaming (or data itinerancy) is the function that allows your mobile phone to connect to the internet through a foreign operator's network when you are outside your carrier's coverage area.
+In other words, when you land in another country and your phone starts using a local operator's antenna, that's roaming.

 The problem is the price.
-Within the European Union and the European Economic Area, the "roam like at home" principle applies, which allows the use of calls, SMS, and data without surcharges in the 27 EU countries plus Iceland, Liechtenstein, Norway, and also Moldova and Ukraine.
-But outside that area, the bill is not regulated and can skyrocket: a single day checking maps, social media, and messaging can cost you more than your return ticket.
+Within the European Union and the European Economic Area, the "roam like at home" principle applies, which allows you to use calls, SMS, and data without surcharges in the 27 EU countries plus Iceland, Liechtenstein, Norway, and also Moldova and Ukraine.
+But outside this zone, the bill is not regulated and can skyrocket: a single day checking maps, social media, and messaging can cost you more than your return ticket.

-Therefore, when traveling to destinations outside the EU/EEA, it is most sensible to deactivate roaming before taking off.
-This prevents your phone from connecting to expensive networks on its own while you're not looking.
-In the following sections, you will see exactly how to do it and, more importantly, how to stay connected.
-If you want to understand the concept in depth, you have a complete explanation in our guide on what is roaming.
+That's why, when traveling to destinations outside the EU/EEA, it's smartest to disable roaming before you take off.
+This prevents your phone from automatically connecting to expensive networks without your knowledge.
+In the following sections, you'll see exactly how to do this and, more importantly, how to stay connected.
+If you want to understand the concept in depth, you can find a complete explanation in our guide on what is roaming.

 How to disable roaming on iPhone step by step

-On the iPhone, the roaming switch is located where mobile data is managed.
+On iPhone, the roaming toggle is where mobile data is managed.
 The path is short and always the same, even if you change iOS versions.
 Follow these steps:

 - Open the Settings app.